NxPKG/khulnasoft-docs/content/magic-transit/_partials/_static-routes3.md

 **Region codes and associated regions**

-Cloudflare has nine geographic regions across the world which are listed below.
+Khulnasoft has nine geographic regions across the world which are listed below.

 Region code | Region
 ---         | ---